-Whilst the deadline is a few months away, leaving your tax return until the eleventh hour could be an expensive mistake.
+Whilst the filing deadline is a couple of months away, leaving your tax return until the eleventh hour could be an expensive mistake.
 That is because errors can lead to incorrect submissions and tax payments, whilst missing the deadline can mean being hit by HMRC penalties, so we advise thinking about this sooner rather than later.

 If you’d like the peace of mind of an experienced team taking care of your tax return this January, please contact us to arrange a free, no obligation quotation.